berdakh/eeg-pytorch/README.md

 This repo contains a source code analysis of motor-imagery EEG data in MNE-Python environment, and deep learning model training.

-In particular, on can perform CNN model selection for decoding EEG motor-imagery patterns via PyTorch This repo was created to help you to get started with EEG + Deep learning research.
+In particular, on can perform CNN model selection for decoding EEG motor-imagery patterns via PyTorch.
+This repo was created to help students to get started with EEG and Deep learning research.

 Required packages:
 - pip install mne==0.18.0